mtumilowicz/java11-vavr093-try-workshop/README.md

         }
     }
     ```
+    * note that we could also wrap computations that throws check exception (argument type - `CheckedFunction0`)
 * conversion: `List<Try<T>>` -> `Try<List<T>>`
     * `Try.sequence(list)`
     * If any of the `Try` is `Failure`, returns first `Failure`